ifgi/optimetaPortal/README.md

 # OPTIMETA Portal

-Geospatial discovery of research articles based on open metadata
+Geospatial discovery of research articles based on open metadata.
+The OPTIMETA Portal is part of the OPTIMETA project (<https://projects.tib.eu/optimeta>) and relies on the spatial and temporal metadata collected for scientific papers with the OPTIMETA Geo Plugin for Open Journal Systems ([OJS](https://pkp.sfu.ca/ojs/)) published at <https://github.com/TIBHannover/optimetaGeo>.

 ## Run with Docker